MarielTerebiznik/TSD-Analysis/README.md

 This phylogeny was created based on the phylogeny used in Bókony et al. (2019).
 Any species in this sex ratio data set not in the Bókony et al. (2019) were included using phytools package in R with the placement of each species was based on the same phylogenies Bókony et al. (2019) used to construct their phylogeny (Oaks 2011, Guillon et al. 2012, Pyron et al. 2013)

+**TSD Analysis Code Description**

+Code that takes the sex ratio data set and reformats it into the necessary binary format, then with the phylogeny, runs 4 MCMCglmm models to test competing hypothesis for evolution of temperature-dependent sex determination using model comparison

 **Citation Code Description**